Heading to Spain and need a quick 3 day Barcelona itinerary?

 This 3 day Barcelona travel guide will make it possible and help you figure out how to spend a weekend in Barcelona.
 In this post, you’ll find Barcelona travel tips that will explain how you can quickly and easily explore all the top attractions in Barcelona.

 You never know.
-There could be a few Barcelona hidden gems tucked away in here.
-Maybe some secret spots that you’ve never heard of.
+There could be a few Barcelona hidden gems tucked away in here, like the ones you’ll find in this guide to Barcelona in a day.
+There might even be some secret spots that you’ve never heard of.
 So read on and find out where to go in Barcelona, what to see in Barcelona, and where to eat in Barcelona.

 And yes, the last question is CLEARLY the most important.
 LOL.